-The Network creates collaborative solutions across Hampden, Hampshire, Franklin and Berkshire Counties to prevent and end homelessness through a Housing First approach that makes homelessness rare, brief and non-recurring.
+The Network creates collaborative solutions across Hampden, Hampshire, Franklin and Berkshire Counties to prevent and end homelessness through a Housing First approach that centers racial equity.
 It provides:

 - Coordinated responses to state and federal funding opportunities

 - Trainings on current policies and best practices, including a training series on Racial Equity in Ending Homelessness

 - Coordinated advocacy on state budget and policy priorities